AdhikariLAB/ADT-Program/README.md

 #### Setting Fortran compiler for installation

 The 'ADT' program uses OpenMP directives in the Fortran code and to properly install the package, the code has to be compiled correctly with appropriate flags.
 To do so one has to let the build system know what Fortran compiler to use, during installation.
-The simplest way to do this is to set the `F90` environment variable before installation.
+The simplest way to do this is to set the `F90` environment variable before installing the package.
-To install using `gfortran` compiler run (in Bash)
+For instance, to set `gfortran` compiler, run (in Bash):

 ```bash
 export F90=gfortran